Nationals vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Tony Gonsolin (2-1) to the mound for his seventh start this season.
+- The Dodgers will hand the ball to Noah Syndergaard (1-4) for his 11th start of the season.

-- He has earned a quality start one time in six starts this season.
+- He has earned a quality start three times in 10 starts this season.

-- Gonsolin has four starts in a row of five innings or more.
+- Syndergaard has two starts in a row of five innings or more.

 |Opponent